nathaneltitane/l2cu/README.md

 ### modify

-Here is where the batch editing happens:

-This feature is extremely helpful when processing massive model updates and color or part adjustments that would normally be done manually through an editor.
+Here is where the batch editing happens: this feature is extremely helpful when processing massive model updates and color or part adjustments that would normally be done manually through an editor.

 The script uses stream editing to find and replace the desired elements, using the LDraw file specification syntax as reference.